ProjectIgnis/BabelCDB/README.md

 Announced OCG/TCG cards receive a nine-digit prerelease passcode until they are released as official product, when the official passcode is used.
-Speed Duel has [its own policy](https://github.com/ProjectIgnis/CardScripts/wiki/Skill-Documentation#cdb-handling) with the 300XXXYYY range and Rush Duel has its own policy in the 160XXXYYY range.
+Speed Duel has [its own policy](https://github.com/ProjectIgnis/CardScripts/wiki/Skill-Documentation#cdb-handling) with the `30ZYYYXXX` range and Rush Duel has its own policy in the `160ZYYXXX` range.

+- `XXX` is the card index within its set
+- `Y` or `YY` is the set index, incremented by one for each chronological set of that product type
+- Main set: `10ZZYYXXX`
+	- Series `ZZ`: currently 11
+- Side set: `1002YYXXX`
+	- All VJMP-JP (V Jump) promos are considered part of set 200
+	- All WJMP-JP (Weekly Shounen Jump) promos are considered part of set 203
+	- All SJMP-JP (Saikyou Jump) promos are considered part of set 204
+- Structure Deck R: `10030YXXX`
+- Starter Deck: `10031YXXX`
+- Structure Deck (other): `10033YXXX`
+- Deck Build Pack and Duelist Pack: `1004YYXXX`
+- Rush Duel sets: `160ZYYXXX`
+	- `Z` product type (0 - booster, 1 - starter, 2 - promo)

-Unofficial cards fall under numerous ranges due to historical reasons but are slowly being reworked and reorganized to the 511XXXYYY range.
+Unofficial cards fall under numerous ranges due to historical reasons but are slowly being reworked and reorganized to the `511YYYXXX` range.

 Cards with passcodes aliased to a passcode within 10 are treated as alternate artworks.

 ### Upcoming sets
-`XXX` is the card index within its set.
 Release date | Set | Prefix | Prerelease passcode range
 --- | --- | --- | ---
 2020-04-04 | Starter Deck Yuga - Cut Through!
 Sevens Road!! | RD/ST01-JP | 160301XXX